 Videos of previous events can be found on our YouTube channel.

 In order to give the literary arts more exposure and accessibility and to promote diversity and democracy in the valley, Helicon West provides a regularly-scheduled place and time for members of the writing community to give their work a public voice, with no restrictions on levels of skill and no censorship of ideas or craft.
 We feature published authors of local, regional, and national acclaim and invite unpublished and aspiring writers from every walk of life to read their work to an appreciative audience.

-Star Coulbrooke, poetry writing instructor for the Utah State University Department of English, had dreamed for years of starting an open reading series, where students and community members could read their writing to an appreciative audience.
-In spring 2005, she met with Michael Sowder, a professor of creative writing in the English Department, who had the same dream, and they talked about ways to get something started.
+Star Coulbrooke, director of the USU Writing Center in the department of English, dreamed for years of starting an open reading series where students and community members could read their writing.
+In spring 2005, she met with Michael Sowder, a professor of creative writing who had the same dream, and they talked about ways to get something started.
 Sowder suggested the name Helicon West after the Greek mountain where the mythological muses lived.